-This work has presented a lexical-context approach for QA in Spanish.
-The strength of this work lies in the model used for the source documents.
-The identification and annotation in advance of named entities and their associated contexts serves as key information in order to select possible answers to a given factoid question.
+In this paper we presented a lexical context approach for QA in Spanish.
+The strength of this work lies on the model we used for the source documents.
+The identification and annotation during the preprocessing phase of named entities and their associated contexts serves as key information in order to select possible answers to a given factoid question.
 On the other hand, the discrimination of candidate answers is a complex task that requires more research and experimentation of different methods.
-In this work we have experimented with the merging of evidence coming from three main sources: a ranked list of candidate answers gathered by a similarity measure, answer classification by a bagged ensemble of classifiers, and a set of candidate answers gathered from the Internet.
-Further work includes exploring the inclusion of more information as part of the context, the refinement of the semantic classes for questions and named entities, and the improvement of answer selection methodology.
+In this work we have experimented the merging of evidence coming from three main sources: a ranked list of candidate answers gathered by a similarity measure, answer classification by a bagged ensemble of classifiers, and a set of candidate answers collected from the Internet.

+Definition questions require more study and a better document model in order to reuse the information extracted during the indexing stage.
+Further work includes exploring the inclusion of more information as part of the context refining of the semantic classes for questions and named entities, and improving answer selection methodology.